 Learning effective anxiety relaxation techniques is an important part of coping with stress and anxiety.
-These techniques won't cure anxiety on their own – for that, you need a more extensive anxiety treatment – but they can reduce your anxiety during times of high stress, and the less anxiety you experience, the easier it is to cope with anxiety later.
+These techniques won't cure anxiety in isolation.
+Rather you will need more extensive anxiety treatment - but they can reduce your anxiety during times of high stress, and the less anxiety you experience, the easier it is to cope with anxiety later.

 Before we get to these relaxation techniques, here are several common questions that people have about these types of exercises for relaxation.